paulcosmos/new-world-template/content/index/index-1.md

 _build:
     list: true
     render: false
-image:
+image: images/lion-tyres.jpg
 ---

 ## We're your **top choice** for {{<industry>}} in {{<towncity>}} &amp; {{<county>}}

-* Many years of experience in and around {{<towncity>}}
+* Many years of tyre fitting experience in {{<towncity>}}
-* A reputation for excellent quality and professionalism
+* A reputation for excellent service and professionalism
-* Hard-working, customer focused approach to projects
+* Customer focused with affordable prices

 {{<company>}} have been providing {{<industry>}} services to happy customers in and around {{<towncity>}} for {{<years>}}.
 In that time we've earned a reputation for excellent work quality and professional working practices.